This advisory announces vulnerabilities in the following Jenkins deliverables:

 build.xml files that contained the credential used to poll Jenkins.

-This can be used by users with master file system access to obtain GitHub credentials.
+This can be used by users with Jenkins controller file system access to obtain GitHub credentials.

 Since 1.40.0, the plugin no longer stores serialized objects containing the credential on disk.